An age-old problem: How old is too old?

 This is surely a personal matter that you could choose talk over with friends, your mom, or a professional counselor.
 If you want to explore your attractions, and the reasons for them, a counselor may be a great way to delve deeper.
 Here are some resources:

 - If you're a student, you can make an appointment at your school's counseling department or mental health clinic.
-Students at Columbia can call Counseling and Psychological Services at x4-2878.

 - Student or not, you can log into the National Institute of Mental Health's website on Getting Help: Locate Services, which offers more information on finding a counselor in your area.